 If it's too good to be true, then it probably is.
 The consensus of many people with disabilities, the web design and development community, and legal voices in this space, are that accessibility overlays are not useful on a website for the following reasons:

-- They fail to address inherent accessibility barriers.
+- They fail to address inherent access barriers.
 For example, missing alternative text, proper labeling, multimedia captioning and transcription, keyboard access, etc. An overlay cannot fix these things.

-- They can make accessibility worse.
-So much so, that disabled users actively block overlays.
-This defeats the purpose of including an overlay to begin with.
+- They can make access worse.
+So much so, that disabled users actively block overlays, which defeat the purpose of including an overlay to begin with.

-- Many disabled people already have the software that they require to navigate the web and can easily leverage features already built into their browsers and operating systems, so where is the value?
-Do you really think that your website is the first one a disabled person has ever visited?
+- Many disabled individuals already have the software that they require to navigate the web and can easily leverage features already built into their browsers and operating systems, so where is the value?
+Do you really think that your website is the first one that someone with a disability has ever visited?

-- You can still be sued.
-Many overlay companies take advantage of your lack of knowledge about accessibility and sell empty promises that will not shield you from litigation.
+- You can still be sued!
+Many overlay companies count on your lack of knowledge about accessibility and sell empty promises that will not shield you from litigation.
 Don't play the fool!

 - Privacy.
 People with disabilities have more at stake in protecting their anonymity online and want to avoid being singled out and treated differently (they get enough of that in real life), so their need to protect their privacy is important.

 - Performance.
 Do you really need more scripts and unnecessary features cluttering up your website?
 Many search engines rank your site by how performant they are.
 This won't help you in that endeavor.